libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 Now that we know how to create a device, poll it, and free it, we only need to know how to add signals in order to give our program some input/output functionality.
-While libmapper enables arbitrary connections between _any_ declared signals, we still find it helpful to distinguish between two type of
+While libmpr enables arbitrary connections between _any_ declared signals, we still find it helpful to distinguish between two type of
 signals: `inputs` and `outputs`.